ozolotareva/unpast_paper/README.md

 * modules found by WGCNA [if clustering is WGCNA]

 ## About
-DESMOND2 is an unconstrained version of DESMOND method ([repository](https://github.com/ozolotareva/DESMOND), [publication](https://academic.oup.com/bioinformatics/article/37/12/1691/6039116?login=true))
+UnPaSt is an unconstrained version of DESMOND method ([repository](https://github.com/ozolotareva/DESMOND), [publication](https://academic.oup.com/bioinformatics/article/37/12/1691/6039116?login=true))

 Major modifications:
  * it does not require the network of gene interactions
- * DESMOND2 clusters individual genes instead of gene pairs
+ * UnPaSt clusters individual genes instead of gene pairs
  * uses Gaussian mixture models or Jenks method for binarization of individual gene expressions
  * SNR threshold is authomatically determined; it depends on bicluster size in samples and user-defined p-value cutoff